Faroe Islands: Demographics

-The studies show that mitochondrial DNA, tracing female descent, is 84% Celtic.
+while mitochondrial DNA, tracing female descent, is 84% Celtic.

 There is a gender deficit of about 2,000 women owing to migration.
 As a result, some Faroese men have married women from the Philippines and Thailand, whom they met through such channels as online dating websites, and arranged for them to emigrate to the islands.
-This group of approximately three hundred women make up the largest ethnic minority in the Faroes.
+This group of approximately three hundred women makes up the largest ethnic minority in the Faroes.

 The total fertility rate of the Faroe Islands is one of the highest in Europe.
 The 2015 fertility rate was 2.409 children born per woman.

 The 2011 census shows that of the 48,346 inhabitants of the Faroe Islands (17,441 private households in 2011), 43,135 were born in the Faroe Islands, 3,597 were born elsewhere in the Kingdom of Denmark (Denmark proper or Greenland), and 1,614 were born outside the Kingdom of Denmark.
 People were also asked about their nationality, including Faroese.
 Children under 15 were not asked about their nationality.
-97% said that they were ethnic Faroese, which means that many of those who were born in either Denmark or Greenland consider themselves as ethnic Faroese.
+97% said that they were ethnic Faroese, which means that many of those who were born in either Denmark or Greenland consider themselves ethnic Faroese.
 The other 3% of those older than 15 said they were not Faroese: 515 were Danish, 433 were from other European countries, 147 came from Asia, 65 from Africa, 55 from the Americas, 23 from Russia.
-The Faroe Islands have people from 77 different nationalities.

-If the first inhabitants of the Faroe Islands were Irish monks, they must have lived as a very small group of settlers.
-Later, when the Vikings colonised the islands, there was a considerable increase in the population.
-However, it never exceeded 5,000 until the 19th century.
-Around 1349, about half the population perished in the Black Death plague.